New speakers are still being confirmed. Please check back often to see the latest additions to the GSP East program.

 He has over 17 years of operational experience in the security, network equipment, and enterprise software industries.
 He has worked in Silicon Valley as well as in Canadian tech-centers of Ottawa and Toronto and has worked both in mid and large public companies (Cisco Systems [NASDAQ:CSCO], Certicom [TSX:CIC]), Bioscript [TSX:BYT]), as well as several startups (Merlin Systems, TimeStep, Snipe Networks).

 For the last five years, he has led marketing departments as the VP of Marketing and Product Management.
 Throughout his marketing career, he has led many go-to-marketing, channel sales plans and startup funding rounds.
-He is also the author of several patents and IETF RFCs on network security...
+He is also the author of several patents and...
 Read More.

 Cappy Popp has in-depth experience in multiple aspects of software development.
 He has been working on both the Facebook and Bebo development platforms since their inception and is a proud member of the Boston Facebook Developers group.
 Formerly a top software engineer and internal consultant at Numega Technologies and Compuware Corporation, Cappy has created successful Facebook applications that are not only fun, but have real utility in news, chat, data reporting, RSS integration and communications.